Ok, where am I going with this?

 READ: I Wish I Could Sleep

-And, having been up for most of an hour, I am still groggy and not entirely focused.
+I am still groggy and not entirely focused, after being up for an hour.
 I have gotten my coffee and hung out the birdfeeder.
 Sitting on the front porch, writing, I have seen many birds at the feeders.
 Two pairs of geese have flown across the tree line, heading to the lake.
 They always announce their arrival well in advance.

 Back to the 22 things, I have decided that “willing myself” to get up is not the answer for me.